paralevel/extract-ios-backups-from-terminal/README.md

 # Extract iOS backup files from Terminal
-Extract iOS backup files using only stock macOS command line tools
+Extract iOS backup files using only stock command line programs on macOS Tahoe 26

 <br>